 Maggie Scott Greenfield, Executive Director/ Bronx River Administrator

-, Ms. Greenfield joined the Alliance in 2005 and previously served Deputy Director since 2010 and has worked closely with NYC Parks.
+, Ms. Greenfield joined the Alliance in 2005 and previously served Deputy Director from 2010 to 2017 and has worked closely with NYC Parks.
 She is an urban planner and environmental scientist who comes to the Bronx River Alliance from the federal transportation sector where she specialized in environmental planning.
 Ms. Greenfield earned a BS in Public Health/Environmental Science with Highest Honors from UNC at Chapel Hill and a Masters in City Planning from MIT.

-Julia Apland Hitz, Development Director
+Julia Apland Hitz, Manager of Institutional Giving

-Kathalene (Katie) Lamboy, Education Coordinator
+Kathalene (Katie) Lamboy, Education Coordinator,

 Michelle Luebke, Ecology Director, has over ten years of experience leading adults and school groups through creeks and natural areas, managing ecological monitoring programs, and teaching about environmental science and sustainability.
 She holds advanced degrees from the University of Georgia in Geography (emphasis in fluvial geomorphology) and Conservation Ecology & Sustainable Development and from New York University in Environmental Conservation Education.